ToscaLabs/tosca/README.md

 `tosca` is a versatile, customizable, and secure IoT framework.

-- **Versatile**: On one hand, the crate offers APIs to build firmware for microcontrollers with various hardware architectures, supporting both bare-metal and OS-based devices.
+- **Versatile**: The framework offers APIs to build firmware for microcontrollers with various hardware architectures, supporting both bare-metal and OS-based devices.
-  On the other hand, it supplies APIs for creating software that interacts with these devices.
+  At the same time, it also supplies APIs for creating software that interacts with these devices.

-- **Customizable**: Most of the APIs are designed as a sequence of blocks, where each block represents a single feature or a set of features that can be easily added or removed by simply adding or deleting lines of code.
+- **Customizable**: Most of the APIs are designed as a sequence of code blocks, where each block represents a single feature or a set of features.
+These blocks can be combined by adding or removing lines of code.
 As an example, if your device supports events, you simply need to add the event APIs to your firmware server to send the data to its controller.
 You do not have to touch those APIs if your firmware do not use events.

 - **Secure**: Written in [Rust](https://rust-lang.org/), a language known for its focus on performance and reliability.
-Its rich type system and ownership model guarantees memory safety and thread safety, eliminating many classes of bugs at compile-time.
+Its rich type system and ownership model guarantees memory and thread safety, preventing many classes of bugs at compile-time.

 ## Framework Structure

-The main crate is [tosca](./crates/tosca): a library that acts as an interface between a device and a controller.
+The main crate is [tosca](./crates/tosca): a library that acts as an interface between a device and its controller.
 All other `tosca` crates must incorporate it in some way into their API definition.